Mohamad G. Alkadry, Ph.D.

 She has been a public servant for over 20 years, serving with the City of North Miami and Miami Dade County governments.
 She served as an Accounting Clerk, Housing Program Coordinator, Community Development Block Grant Administrator and Minimum Housing Officer with the City of North Miami.
 In her current capacity, she serves as a Procurement Contracting Officer with Miami Dade County, managing over 34 contracts, comprised of various commodities and services for the Public Housing & Community Development Department.

 Carolyn’s love for public service drew her to the American Society for Public Administration (ASPA), where she joins in the advocacy efforts to support the practice of public administration.
-She accepted the leadership role as corresponding secretary in 2015 and continues to successfully serve in that capacity today.
+She accepted the leadership role as the corresponding secretary in 2015 and continues to successfully serve in that capacity today.
 She has also served as ASPA’s Scholarship and Awards Committee Chairperson.
 Additionally, she is an active member of the National Institute of Government Procurement (NIGP), Greater Miami Chapter.

 Carolyn’s primary goal is to contribute significantly to public service and to the practice of public administration.